One day, Rishika brought a homemade cake in her school tiffin box. Banni had never…

 She replied, “I have full confidence in my husband.”

 Then she asked me the same question.
-Even I was surprised by my response.”I have confidence in myself.”

-I felt calm in every situation, even with the complex dynamics involving my husband, Shyam’s wife, and others.
+Calmness became an intel part of me – every situation, even with the complex dynamics involving my husband, Shyam’s wife, and others.
 A profound sense of peace reassured me that everything was exactly as it should be.
 I felt no need to justify myself to others.
 Instead, I understood everyone’s perspective.
 I had no future plans or expectations but trusted deeply that every experience had a purpose.

 My longing and pain led me to Rishikesh, where I met my guru.
 Since then, life has never been the same, and neither have I.